Q726kbXuN/nytxw_puz/README.md

 ![Logo](other/logo.png)

-A windows program to convert NY Times crosswords from the web to Across Lite compatible files.
+A program for Windows and MacOS and power users on other platforms to convert NY Times crosswords from the web to Across Lite compatible files.

-To run this, first download and decompress the [release](https://github.com/Q726kbXuN/nytxw_puz/releases/latest/download/nytxw_puz.zip).
+To run this, first download and decompress the latest version for [Windows PCs](https://github.com/Q726kbXuN/nytxw_puz/releases/latest/download/nytxw_puz.zip), newer [Apple Silicon Macs](https://github.com/Q726kbXuN/nytxw_puz/releases/latest/download/nytxw_puz_mac.zip), or older [Intel Macs](https://github.com/Q726kbXuN/nytxw_puz/releases/latest/download/nytxw_puz_mac_x64.zip).
 Then, run the executable, and answer the three questions:

 ```